 Hi, I'm Paul Rako.
 I not only write about analog, I love analog.
-Heck, I am analog.
-I consider analog to be the highest calling one can have in this world.
+Heck, I

 Like a lot of analog engineers I got into analog because of my interest in music.
 I was hacking up JFET amplifiers for my Stratocaster and playing with those old bucket-brigade ICs from Radio Shack back in the early 1980s.
 Back then all my pals told me to go digital.
 It felt like an opium den, all the constant social pressure to "go digital."
 They told me the future was digital and if I didn't "go digital" I would be homeless and begging on the streets of Silicon Valley with a tin cup.